NidhiTornekar/Mitosis-Detection/README.md

 Flask provides connection between the front-end and the model.

-Run using "python app.py" aand view results in localhost:5000
+Run using python app.py command and view results in localhost:5000 Deployed using AWS